ptagseth/kanoa-software/docs/products/quality/configuration/check-sheets.md

 ### Info Tab
 #### DESCRIPTION
+A general description about the check sheet can be entered in the **Description** category.

 #### PROCEDURE
+The check sheet's procedure can be entered in the **Procedure** tab.

 #### ADD DOCUMENT
+Clicking on the _ icon opens a popup that allows the user to select and add a document to the check sheet.
+Compatible document types are ___.
+The document can be viewed on the right hand side in the PDF viewer.

 #### INSTRUCTIONS
-General instructions and information about the check sheet can be entered into the **Instructions** tab.
-Specific instructions for check can be entered on the ‘Check Items’ tab.
+Instructions to complete the check sheet can be entered in the **Instructions** tab.

 ![Check Sheets](/img/checksheets-6.png)